-We think of "faith" as being confident in how God works in our lives.
+We tend to think of "faith" as being confident in how God works in our lives.
 I now believe that God is immeasurably less concerned with our day-to-day earthly existence than we are.
 Don't get me wrong: He absolutely loves us, wants what's best for us, and actively works for the good of those who truly love Him (Rom 8:28).
 But what does this actually mean or look like?
-Does it really matter where we work, where we live, or even whom we marry (or if we marry!)?
+Does it really matter where we work, where we live, whom we marry (or if we marry!), etc.?

 Anyone who has walked with God for a few decades will tell you that life has not turned out the way they expected.
 Why is this?
 I think it's because we're conditioned to expect "happily ever after" -- especially if we're walking with God.
 Sadly, this just isn't reality.

-When I look back on my life thus far, I can see many times things didn't go the way I wanted them to; and, I can see how God worked through many of them for my good.
+When I look back on my life thus far, I can see many times things didn't go the way I wanted them to; I can also see how God worked through many of them for my good...but not all of them.
+So what's the deal?

-As we continue to fight the good fight (1 Tim 6:12, James 1:2-4), draw near to God (James 4:8), and set our minds and hearts on things above (Col 3:1-2), we begin to correct our understanding of what we are supposed to expect.
+And maybe (see what I did there? 😊), as we continue to fight the good fight (1 Tim 6:12, James 1:2-4), draw near to God (James 4:8), and set our minds and hearts on things above (Col 3:1-2), we begin to correct our understanding of what we are supposed to expect, and how we relate to God.
 In turn, we begin more and more to see it -- even if only after the fact.
 And the joy and peace that are ours only in Christ (Php 4:4, Php 4:7, Gal 5:22) become more and more part of who we are.

 And then, Heaven. :)